Navigating the Application Process

 - Keep in mind that your official undergraduate transcript request will take a long time to process, so order transcripts well in advance.

-- Ask for your letters of recommendation way before they are due (like, months!).
+- Ask for your letters of recommendation way before they are due (1-2 months prior).

-- In your "Statement of Purpose" essay be sure to include your specific research interests and how they mesh with those of your potential adviser.
+- In your "Statement of Purpose" essay be sure to include your specific research interests and how they mesh with those of your potential adviser(s).

-- Get your essay proofread by as many people as possible.
+- Have your essay proofread by as many people as possible.

-- There is an application fee of $125, but you can get it waived if you are eligible.
+- There is an application fee of $125, but this can be waived if it is prohibitive.
+Please don't let this fee prevent you form applying!!
 Find out more about the fee waiver here.

 - Applicants that stand out from the pool will be invited for interviews.

-- Hopkins applicants spend a day or two on the main campus in Palo Alto, and another two days at Hopkins in Pacific Grove.
+- Hopkins applicants spend 1-2 days on the main campus in Palo Alto interviewing with professors, meeting current graduate students and other prosepective students.
+Then you will spend another two days at Hopkins in Pacific Grove.

-- At Hopkins, you'll meet with current grad students and interview with all the Hopkins faculty.
+- At Hopkins, you will interview with every member of the Hopkins faculty.
+You will also get to meet the current graduate students and ask any questions.
 You'll also get a chance to check out our beautiful setting, with an optional hike or Aquarium visit with grad students.

-- Don't forget, you're interviewing the program just as much as the program is interviewing you.
+- Don't forget, you are interviewing the program just as much as the program is interviewing you.

 Advice from Graduate Students and Postdocs